tonycccccc/FLAT-Implementation/README.md

       - --Store_path : Path to store the memory and running time data
       - --Running_platform : Platform to run -- user can select either CPU or GPU.
 For GPU, it will use the first one detected(GPU 0)
       - --Loop_NUM : index of loop retition number
+4. Check the result data under the specified path.
+It should contain data.txt and memoryfile.txt, where each line in data.txt records the running time of the test case and memoryfile.txt traces memory usage snapshot. **Notice sometimes memoryfile.txt might not exist since we only take snapshots every 20 loops**.

 # How we track the profiling data?
 1. Runtime data: